-ESG-CV funds will be awarded on a competitive basis through an open application process at least biannually.
-The State may act directly to administer programs as needed.

-An activity may be funded in whole or in part with ESG-CV funds only if all the following criteria are met for ESG-CV funds:

-- 1. Non-profit 501(c)(3) organizations registered within the State may apply along with units of general local government. - 2.
-Each activity must be eligible under HUD ESG program regulations. - 3.
-Documentable connection between the coronavirus impact on client needs as a result of COVID-19 pandemic and the applicant ¿¿s service delivery. - 4.
-Number of low- and moderate-income persons served. - 5.
-The relationship to ESG program design objectives. - 6.
-The level of documented need in the project area. - 7.
-The readiness of the project to proceed if funded. - 8.
-Other programmatic considerations, applicant's capacity to administer and operate the project and grant, if approved, fair housing initiatives, impact upon minority areas, and the geographical distribution of funds will be reviewed. - 9.
-Duplication of benefits- Applicants will be required to complete DOB documentation at application and will be required to continue to report on DOBs throughout the expenditure period for the ESG-CV funds.
+Describe the state program ESG-CV funds will be awarded on a competitive basis through an open application process at least biannually.
+The State may act directly to administer programs as needed. addressed by the Method of An activity may be funded in whole or in part with ESG-CV funds only if all the following criteria are met for ESG-CV funds: Distribution.
+1. Non-profit 501(c)(3) organizations registered within the State may apply along with units of general local government.
+2. Each activity must be eligible under HUD ESG program regulations.
+3. Documentable connection between the coronavirus impact on client needs as a result of COVID-19 pandemic and the applicantâ¿is service delivery.
+4. Number of low- and moderate-income persons served.Â 5.
+The relationship to ESG program design objectives.
+6. The level of documented need in the project area. Â 7.
+The readiness of the project to proceed if funded.
+8. Other programmatic considerations, applicant's capacity to administer and operate the project and grant, if approved, fair housing initiatives, impact upon minority areas, and the geographical distribution of funds will be reviewed.
+9. Duplication of benefits- Applicants will be required to complete DOB documentation at application and will be required to continue to report on DOBs throughout the expenditure period for the ESG-CV funds.

-All Application Review: All applications determined to be eligible will be reviewed for funding.
-To the extent applicable, criteria to be considered during the review will include:

-- a) ESG program proposal and estimation of homeless/at-risk of homelessness persons/households served, - b) the relationship to ESG program design objectives, - c) the Continuum of Care's review and recommendation of the applicant to successfully administer the grant program and how it supports the CoC Strategic Plan, - d) the degree to which the project will address homelessness in the service area and how the applicant will use referrals and M.O.U.'s with partner organizations to assist in the accomplishment of applicant program goals, - e) the cost effectiveness of each proposed program activity in comparison to the estimated number served, - f) the degree to which the project achieves state, regional, and local goals in providing stable and affordable housing and supportive services to homeless/at-risk of homelessness households, - g) the readiness of the program to begin with awarded funds and the organizational and programmatic capacity to administer activities, - h) the proposed outcomes and accomplishments the project is to achieve - i) any open ESG awards, any past grant awards, in regard to monitoring findings, both programmatic and fiscal - j) any past instances in which past awarded funding has been revoked or recaptured for reallocation - k) additional items identified in ESG-CV1 and ESG-CV2 applications
+Describe all of the criteria that will be All Application Review: All applications determined to be eligible will be reviewed for funding.
+To the extent applicable, criteria to be considered during the review will include: used to select a) ESG program proposal and estimation of homeless/at-risk of homelessness persons/households served, applications and b) the relationship to ESG program design objectives, the relative importance of these criteria. c) the Continuum of Care's review and recommendation of the applicant to successfully administer the grant program and how it supports the CoC Strategic Plan, these chiena. d) the degree to which the project will address homelessness in the service area and how the applicant will use referrals and M.O.U.'s with partner organizations to assist in the accomplishment of applicant program goals, e) the cost effectiveness of each proposed program activity in comparison to the estimated number served, f) the degree to which the project achieves state, regional, and local goals in providing stable and affordable housing and supportive services to homeless/at-risk of homelessness households, g) the readiness of the program to begin with awarded funds and the organizational and programmatic capacity to administer activities, h)Â the proposed outcomes and accomplishments the project is to achieve i) any open ESG awards, any past grant awards, in regard to monitoring findings, both programmatic and fiscal j) any past instances in which past awarded funding has been revoked or recaptured for reallocation k) additional items identified in ESG-CV1 and ESG-CV2 applications